InVisionApp/go-health/README.md

 <img align="right" src="images/go-health.svg" width="200">

 # go-health
-A library that enables *async* dependency health checking for services running on an orchastrated container platform such as kubernetes or mesos.
+A library that enables *async* dependency health checking for services running on an orchestrated container platform such as kubernetes or mesos.

 ## Why is this important?
-Container orchestration platforms require that the underlying service(s) expose a "healthcheck" which is used by the platform to determine whether the container is in a good or bad state.
+Container orchestration platforms require that the underlying service(s) expose a "health check" which is used by the platform to determine whether the container is in a good or bad state.

-While this can be achieved by simply exposing a `/status` endpoint that perfoms synchronous checks against its dependencies (followed by returning a `200` or `non-200` status code), it is not optimal for a number of reasons:
+While this can be achieved by simply exposing a `/status` endpoint that performs synchronous checks against its dependencies (followed by returning a `200` or `non-200` status code), it is not optimal for a number of reasons:

 * **It does not scale**
-    + The more dependencies you add, the longer your healthcheck will take to complete (and potentially cause your service to be killed off by the orchestration platform).
+    + The more dependencies you add, the longer your health check will take to complete (and potentially cause your service to be killed off by the orchestration platform).
     + Depending on the complexity of a given dependency, your check may be fairly involved where it is _okay_ for it to take `30s+` to complete.
 * **It adds unnecessary load on yours deps or at worst, becomes a DoS target**
     + **Non-malicious scenario**